Claims and your insurance costs

 43 per cent off your Basic Autoplan premium if you're at level -9 or lower on the claim-rated scale.
 Optional coverage savings could be even higher.

 Our claim-rated scale determines the discount applied to your Basic Autoplan premiums.
 If you’ve had an at-fault crash, you will move up the scale a number of steps to determine your discount at your next insurance renewal.

-Check out our claim-rated scale charts for details:
+See our claim-rated scale chart for details.

 Remember that it's not just your own crashes that could count.
 If someone else drives your vehicle and has an at-fault crash, your claim record may be affected.

 If you're a driver with more than three at-fault crashes in three years, you'll pay a

 Multiple Crash Premium.